algorandfoundation/algokit-avm-vscode-debugger/CONTRIBUTING.md

 1. Run either the "Launch in workspace" or "Launch in multi-root workspace" configurations via the "Run and Debug" pane.
 1. A new "Extension Development Host" VS Code instance will be launched.
 If launching the multi-root workspace, then reload this VS Code instance as a workspace.
-1. Initiate an AVM debug session using the options in the "Run and Debug" pane.
+1. Initiate an AVM debug session using the configurations in the "Run and Debug" pane inside the "Extension Development Host" VS Code instance.

 ### Debug the AVM Debug Adapter and Debugger